thanhle88/thanhle88.github.io/_pages/publications.md

 - H-index: 11
 - i10-index: 11

->  PDFs are for personal use only and their copyrights are reserved by Publishers.
+Note: PDFs are for personal use only and their copyrights are reserved by Publishers.

 📝 Journal Articles